-STUDENTS ENROLLED PRIOR TO FALL 2020: For information on Academic/Merit Scholarships, please refer to the applicable catalog based upon your entry date to Howard Payne University.
+STUDENTS ENROLLED PRIOR TO FALL 2021: For information on Academic/Merit Scholarships, please refer to the applicable catalog based upon your entry date to Howard Payne University.

-MERIT-BASED SCHOLARSHIPS - These scholarships apply to students entering HPU during the 2020-2021 academic year.
+MERIT-BASED SCHOLARSHIPS - These scholarships apply to students entering HPU during the 2021-2022 academic year.
 Academic Scholarship information for current HPU students is available in the Howard Payne University Catalog.

-Achievement Awards HPU'S Investment In You Annual Amount Semester Amount Eligibility Criteria / Renewal Presidential Scholar \$64,000 over 4 years \$16,000 \$8,000 Top 10% at an accredited high school OR 3.80 GPA AND an ACT of 29 OR an SAT of 1350 (Mathematics & Critical Reading Score Combined).
-Dean's Scholar \$60,000 over 4 years \$15,000 \$7,500 Top 25% at an accredited high school OR 3.40 GPA AND ACT of 24 OR an SAT of 1160 (Mathematics & Critical Reading Score Combined).
-Yellow Jacket Scholar \$56,000 over 4 years \$14,000 \$7,000 Top 50% at an Accredited High School OR 2.50 GPA AND ACT of 19 OR an SAT of 990 (Mathematics & Critical Reading Score Combined).
+Achievement Awards HPU'S Investment In You Annual Amount Semester Amount Eligibility Criteria / Renewal Presidential Scholar \$64,000 over 4 years \$16,000 \$8,000 Top 10% at an accredited high school OR 3.80 GPA AND an ACT of 29 OR an SAT of 1350 (Mathematics & Critical Reading Score Combined) OR a CLT of 90.
+Must have at least two of the criteria.
+Dean's Scholar \$60,000 over 4 years \$15,000 \$7,500 Top 25% at an accredited high school OR 3.40 GPA AND ACT of 24 OR an SAT of 1160 (Mathematics & Critical Reading Score Combined) OR a CLT of 76.
+Must have at least two of the criteria.
+Yellow Jacket Scholar \$56,000 over 4 years \$14,000 \$7,000 Top 50% at an Accredited High School OR 2.50 GPA AND ACT of 19 OR an SAT of 990 (Mathematics & Critical Reading Score Combined) OR CLT of 64.
+Must have at least two of the criteria.
 Academic Incentive Grant \$28,000 over4 years \$7,000 \$3,500 Awarded to students who demonstrate strong academic promise.
 Determination is made following admission to Howard Payne University.

-Achievement Awards HPU'S Investment In You Annual Amount Semester Amount Eligibility Criteria / Renewal Heart of Texas Scholarship Program for First-Year Students \$60,000 over 4 years \$15,000 \$7,500 Awarded to 2020 high school students who graduate high school from one of the following counties: Brown, Callahan, Coleman, Comanche, Eastland, McCulloch, Mills and San Saba counties.
-Students must meet unconditional requirements at the university, and enroll full-time in the fall and spring semesters.
-Central Texas Scholarship Program for First-Year Students \$60,000 over 4 years \$15,000 \$7,500 Awarded to 2020 high school students who graduate high school from one of the following counties: Bell, Blanco, Bosque, Burnet, Coke, Concho, Coryell, Erath, Fisher, Gillespie, Hamilton, Hill, Hood, Johnson, Jones, Kendall, Kerr, Kimble, Lampasas, Llano, Mason, McLennan, Menard, Nolan, Palo Pinto, Runnels, Schleicher, Shackelford, Somervell, Stephens, Sutton, Taylor, and Tom Green.
-Students must meet unconditional admission requirements at the university, and enroll full-time in the fall and spring semesters.
-Legacy Scholarship Program for First-Year Students \$60,000 over 4 years \$15,000 \$7,500 Awarded to 2020 high school graduates who have a parent or grandparent who graduated from Howard Payne University.
-Students must meet unconditional requirements at the university, and enroll full-time in the fall and spring semesters.
+Heart of Texas Scholarship Program for First-Year Students \$60,000 over 4 years \$15,000 \$7,500 Awarded to 2021 high school students who graduate high school from one of the following counties: Brown, Callahan, Coleman, Comanche, Eastland, McCulloch, Mills and San Saba counties.
+Students must meet unconditional admission requirements at the university and enroll full-time in the fall and spring semesters.
+Central Texas Scholarship Program for First-Year Students \$60,000 over 4 years \$15,000 \$7,500 Awarded to 2021 high school students who graduate high school from one of the following counties: Bell, Blanco, Bosque, Burnet, Coke, Concho, Coryell, Erath, Fisher, Gillespie, Hamilton, Hill, Hood, Johnson, Jones, Kendall, Kerr, Kimble, Lampasas, Llano, Mason, McLennan, Menard, Nolan, Palo Pinto, Runnels, Schleicher, Shackelford, Somervell, Stephens, Sutton, Taylor, and Tom Green or Williamson.
+Students must meet unconditional admission requirements at the university and enroll full-time in the fall and spring semesters.
+Legacy Scholarship Program for First-Year Students \$60,000 over 4 years \$15,000 \$7,500 Awarded to 2021 high school graduates who have a parent or grandparent who graduated from Howard Payne University.
+Students must meet unconditional admission requirements at the university and enroll full-time in the fall and spring semesters.